dotnet/docs-maui/docs/platform-integration/configure-multi-targeting.md

 </ItemGroup>
 ```

-This XML tells the build system to remove platform-based filename patterns under specific conditions:
+This XML configures the build system to remove platform-based filename patterns under specific conditions:

 - Don't compile C# code that includes _*.Android.cs_ in the filename, if you aren't building for Android.
 - Don't compile C# code that includes _*.iOS.cs_ in the filename, if you aren't building for iOS or MacCatalyst.